firexcy/neverland-hugo/content/posts/2015/10/the-renaissance-of-sound-as-a-medium.md

 ---
-title: "Keynote | The Renaissance of Sound as A Medium"
+title: "The renaissance of sound as a medium, a presentation"
 date: "2015-10-30"
 tags:
   - "academic"